FidalMathew/FidalMathew/README.md

 ## I'm a Computer Science and Engineering Student

 - 👨‍💻 I’m doing my B.Tech from Vellore Institute of Technology,Chennai.
-- 📚 I love web development and i'm exploring open source and backend development
+- 📚 I love doing web development and i'm exploring open source and backend development
-- 💞️ I’m looking to collaborate on.. participating in hackathons and making some great web apps
+- 💞️ I’m would love to participate in hackathons and make some great web apps
 - 📫 How to reach me ...fidal15perfect@gmail.com